Ethos and outlook

 In particular, I think a lot of the teleological assumptions that underly systems development (and management practices) are inappropriate for modern organisations, especially those engaged in knowledge work.
 I am particularly interested in demonstrating this inadequacy and developing methods to enable organisations to adopt more ateleological practices.

-Over the last couple of years I’ve started working with a small group of people.
+Back in the mid-noughties I worked with a small group of people.
 In 2004 we officially formed a research collective called EROS (Emergent Researchers in Organisational Systems).

 The group is interested in the design, implementation and use of information systems within organisations.
 In particular, we have some problems with current practice and think that lessons from complex systems, emergence and related lines of thought offer some useful insights for modifying both research and practice.